criticalmaas/wagmore/README.md

 1. Option 1: (Needs some form of web server) From the terminal run: `npm run build` or `npm run start`

 2. Option 2: Using Now from Zeit.co - from the terminal type `now`.
-You can optionally alias your deployment to a more human readable URL as needed using the `now alias {deploymeny} {your alias}` command
+You can optionally alias your deployment to a more human readable URL as needed using the `now alias {deployment} {your alias}` command

 Note: The process.env.NODE_ENV environment variable must be set to 'production'

 Note: The latest production version is running at https://wagmore.now.sh but you can deploy to where ever you please

-## Why are you running your own node server? ##

-1. Per the documentation from [https://github.com/mobxjs/mobx-react#server-side-rendering-with-usestaticrendering] | (Mobx)

 ## glaring missing pieces :o( ##